TrezorTop/search-system/README.md

 This is a simple implementation of a search system that can read and sort .txt documents by their relevance.

-It uses the IDF-TF formula to determine relevance for each document and give the sorted result.
+It uses the TF-IDF formula to determine relevance for each document and give the sorted result.

 I wrote that code during my CPP learning course.